Raiffeisen Rio Review 2026: Pros & Cons

 To invest significant money in an online service, you must look at its safety.

-With Raiffeisen Rio, it is hard to know since they share very little information.
+With Raiffeisen Rio, it is difficult to know since they share very little information.
 Since Raiffeisen is a bank, we can assume they are using themselves as the custodian bank.
 Raiffeisen itself has a relatively good reputation.
-Your cash will be protected by the deposit protection scheme of Switzerland.
+The deposit protection scheme of Switzerland will protect your cash.

-As for your shares, we can also assume that Raiffeisen Rio will deposit them in your name in the Raiffeisen bank.
+As for your shares, we can also assume that Raiffeisen Rio will deposit them in your name at Raiffeisen Bank.
 This segregation is pretty safe.
 In case of bankruptcy, your shares will still be yours and should be transferred to another custodian bank.
-It may take a while, but as long as Raiffeisen bank did not fraud you, your share should be safe.
+It may take a while, but as long as Raiffeisen Bank did not defraud you, your share should be safe.

 On the other hand, you generally do not have such a guarantee with structured products.
 These are directly tied to the emitter.
 And with a structured product, you are not the owner of any underlying share.
-If the emitter bankrupts, you will likely lose your entire investment.
+If the emitter goes bankrupt, you will likely lose your entire investment.

 Overall, it is relatively safe to invest with Raiffeisen Rio if you do not invest in themes.
 If you do, you increase the risk because these products are significantly riskier than shares.